Salyan District (Azerbaijan)

 Salyan District (Salyan rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the east of the country and belongs to the Shirvan-Salyan Economic Region.
+Located in the east of the country, it belongs to the Shirvan-Salyan Economic Region.
 The district borders the districts of Bilasuvar, Sabirabad, Hajigabul, Baku, Neftchala, and the city of Shirvan.
 Its capital and largest city is Salyan.
 As of 2020, the district had a population of 139,900.